CG 24 04CGL

 Waivers of subrogation are commonly required in construction contracts so that, after a covered loss, the sub's CGL insurer can't turn around and sue the GC (or its other subs, depending on scope) to recover what they paid out.
 This protects the contracting relationship and prevents intra-project finger-pointing.

-The endorsement has a schedule — the GC, owner, or other party must be specifically listed (or "as required by written contract" wording must be present).
+The endorsement has a schedule — the GC, owner, or other party must be specifically listed, or "where required by written contract" wording must be present.
 It only applies to the CGL; separate waivers are needed for workers' comp (WC 00 03 13) and umbrella policies.

 Verification checklist